Hornady Critical Defense Review: An EDC All-Star

 Our Hornady Critical Defense Ammo Review

-When I load up my EDC Glock 26 mags, Hornady Critical Defense is always in my rotation.
-If that isn’t enough of an endorsement, then I’ve got my reasons for liking this ammo that I’ll share with you.
+When I load up my Glock 26 mags, Hornady Critical Defense is always in rotation.
+If that isn’t enough of an endorsement on its own, then here are my reasons for favoring this self-defnse ammo.

 First off are the nickel-plated cases.
-These cases are amazing for self-defense ammo as they are corrosion-resistant, and they feed extra smoothly into and out of the chamber.
-It should be noted that during the unmentionable events of 2020, Hornady had to switch to standard brass cases for their ammo due to supply chain issues.
+These are ideal for self-defense ammo as they are corrosion-resistant, more visible in the chamber, and able to feed and extract more smoothly than bare brass.
+(It should be noted that during the unmentionable events of 2020, Hornady had to switch to standard brass cases for their ammo due to supply chain issues.)

-Of course, we have Hornady’s legacy of producing extremely accurate and reliable ammo behind every case that leaves their production facilities.
-I’m a long-time fan of Hornady bullets and ammo as they continue to deliver top-notch products to the civilian market.
+Of course, we have Hornady’s legacy of producing extremely accurate and reliable ammo.
+I’m a long-time fan of Hornady as they continually deliver top-notch products to the civilian market.

-From a reloading perspective, the choice of propellant to minimize muzzle flash is really cool.
-This is amazing for low-light shooting and can make a huge difference if you need to make a shot indoors at night.
-Keeping your night vision intact and not being distracted from your sight alignment is huge during low-visibility shooting, and I love that Hornady thought of this when they were designing the Critical Defense round.
+Propellant that minimizes muzzle flash is really cool.
+It's ideal for low-light shooting, and can make a huge difference if you need to make a shot indoors at night.
+Keeping your night vision intact and not being distracted from your sight alignment is huge during low-visibility shooting.
+I love that Hornady thought of this when they were designing the Critical Defense round.

 So, let’s address the elephant in the room.
-Do I care about the Critical Defense not adhering to the FBI ballistic gel testing requirements?
+Do I care about the Critical Defense not passing all of the FBI ballistic gel testing requirements?
 Nope, sure don’t!

-My main concern during any self-defense situation will be over-penetration.
-Although I love Hornady Critical Duty ammo and all the innovation that went into it, the chances of me needing the penetration capabilities of this round are very slim.
+One of my greatest concerns during any self-defense situation would be over-penetration (in addition to not dying, obviously).
+Although I love Hornady Critical Duty ammo and all the innovation that went into it, the chances of me needing the penetration capabilities of this round are slim.

-Furthermore, heaven forbid a shot over-penetrate and hit an innocent bystander or a family member; this would be nothing short of catastrophic if you ask me.
-I’m totally fine carrying a defense load that performs exceptionally in bare gelatin or through heavy clothing because this is what you’ll be facing 99% of the time in a self-defense situation.
+Heaven forbid a shot over-penetrate and hit an innocent bystander or a family member.
+I’m totally fine carrying a defensive load that performs exceptionally well in bare gelatin or through heavy clothing, as these simultations mirror the conditions I'd most likely have to contend with during a life-or-death altercation.

 What’s It Best For?

 Hornady Critical Defense is best used for personal and home defense.
-Its jacketed hollow point design is made to expand inside the target and cause maximum damage while not over-penetrating.
+Its jacketed hollow point is designed to expand inside the target and cause maximum damage while minimizing the risk of over-penetration.

 Disadvantages

-One major downside to Hornady Critical Defense ammunition is its price point, as it is more expensive than traditional hollow point defense loads like the Speer Gold Dot and Federal HST.
-Furthermore, the Critical Defense does not pass the FBI ballistic testing protocol for penetration through barriers (namely auto glass).
+One major downside to Hornady Critical Defense ammunition is its price point.
+It is more expensive than traditional hollow point defense loads like the Speer Gold Dot and Federal HST.
+Furthermore, Critical Defense does not pass the FBI ballistic test protocol for penetration through auto glass.

 Pros and Cons

-As much as we love ammo, we understand that no manufacturer is perfect.
+As much as we love ammo, we understand that none of it is perfect.
 Here are some of the pros and cons of Hornady Critical Defense ammunition you should be aware of.

 Pros